-HOWEVER, THE MOST OBVIOUS CLEANING NEEDED is the removal of litter deposited by users and spectators at events held on the field.
+THE MOST OBVIOUS CLEANING NEEDED is the removal of litter deposited by users and spectators at events held on the surface.
 Good housekeeping practices will minimize these problems:

-- Keep trash and litter containers on site make sure there are enough containers to eliminate overflow. - Route field traffic in such a way as to minimize mud and dirt tracking on to the field. - Set up drinks for athletes during practice breaks off the field itself, if possible. - Enforce a smoke-free environment, if possible, and discourage the use of tobacco products such as chewing tobacco.
+- Keep trash and litter containers on site make sure there are enough containers to eliminate overflow. - Set up drinks for athletes during practice breaks off the field itself, if possible. - Enforce a smoke-free environment, if possible, and discourage the use of tobacco products such as chewing tobacco.